rackslab/Slurm-web/doc/usage.rst

 You can filter the displayed jobs by using the input above the table.
 All the shown jobs then satisfy all the filters given in the input.
-There is an autocompletion mechanism on all partitions, QoS, Name, User, State, Start Time and End Time existing in the table.
+There is an autocompletion mechanism on all partitions, QoS, Name, User, Nodes, State, Start Time and End Time existing in the table.
 The filters field work in a substractive way.